Images of geomorphologic processes and landforms

 The more pronounced the relief of an area, the higher the energy available for gravitational mass movements (often referred to as landslides).
 However, landslides in clayey material are often observed at moderate slopes.
 Mass movements may occur as falls, slides or flows (large flows are sometimes referred to as avalanches).
 Their scale ranges from toppling of small rocks to the displacement of entire mountain faces.
 Velocities may reach tens of metres per second, but may also remain at millimetres per year.
 Most mass movements are triggered or accelerated by earthquakes, heavy or persistent rainfall, or undercutting of slopes.
 Mass movement deposits may impound lakes of considerable size which are often susceptible to sudden drainage.
 The deposits of many large prehistoric mass movements are not usable for agriculture and therefore host rare ore endangered species and ecosystems.

-View images of rock falls rock slides rock avalanches landslides in clay earth and debris slides earth and debris flows debris avalanches deep-seated gravitational slope deformations (DSGSDs) lahar flows landslide deposits landslide dams slope safety measures impacts of landslides
+View images of rock falls rock slides rock avalanches deep-seated gravitational slope deformations (DSGSDs) debris flows debris avalanches clay, debris, and earth slides earth flows lahar flows landslide deposits landslide dams slope safety measures impacts of landslide processes

 Streams and rivers have enough power to erode sediment and even bedrock.
 In general, such processes dominate the upper section of catchments.
 Farther downstream, where the river already carries a heavy load of sediment at a reduced slope, the eroded material is deposited and large floodplains may develop.
 This sediment budget reacts sensitive to changes in the flow regime, so that valley sections may experience alternating periods of erosion and deposition.
 This often results in systems of river terraces.
 Waterfalls are observed where rivers encounter abrupt cliffs, or where they have formed such cliffs by retrogressive erosion.